TABmk/queue-antispam-for-bots/README.md

 ### blacklist

 Also not a method.
 This is [Set](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Set) and you can use its methods like `.add` for add user to blacklist and `.has` to check if user blocked.
-This set is only alive whole while app is alive!
+This set is only alive while app is alive!
 If you need save blocked users - use `Array.from(Queue.blacklist)` and store this array wherever you need.
 And on start just pass existing array to constructor like `{ ... blacklist : new Set(oldArray) ... }`

 ### getUserMessages(id)